Materials (180 minutes)

 acoustic grounding, factual grounding, and cross-lingual grounding.

-We refer to ACL 2020 Tutorial 5 on
+ACL 2020 Tutorial 5 on

 building common ground through communication, and